JVT038/MetaTube/README.md

 - [ ] Have a proper versioning system, because it's impossible to keep track of versions rn
 - [ ] Cache and store the segments and other video data, so next time of loading a video will be faster
-- [ ] Send websocket requests to one specific device / client only, to prevent duplicate websocket requests &#xa0;
+- [ ] Send websocket requests to one specific device / client only, to prevent duplicate websocket requests
+- [ ] Make sure the progress bar works properly in a Docker contianer, because it doesn't work properly rn.
+&#xa0;

 ## Disclaimer